 - Stage 1: When loans are first recognised, the Bank recognises an allowance based on 12 months expected credit losses (12mECLs).
 Stage 1 loans also include facilities where the credit risk has improved and the loan has been reclassified from Stage 2. - Stage 2: When a loan has shown a significant increase in credit risk since origination, the Bank records an allowance for the lifetime expected credit losses (LTECLs).
-Stage 2 loans also include facilities, where the credit risk has improved and the loan has been reclassified from Stage 3. - Stage 3: These are loans considered as credit-impaired.
-The Bank records an allowance for the LTECLs.
+Stage 2 loans also include facilities, where the credit risk has improved and the loan has been reclassified from Stage 3. - $\bullet \ \, \text{Stage 3: These are loans considered as credit-impaired.} The \ \, \text{Bank records an allowance for the LTECLs.}$

-POCI:The bank does not have purchased or originated credit impaired (POCI) assets in its portfolio.
+POCI: The Bank does not have purchased or originated credit impaired (POCI) assets in its portfolio.

-The calculation of ECLs
+Summary of significant accounting policies The calculation of ECLs